MircoGijsens1/LLM-AI-challenge-VUB/README.md

 To add messages in the react app you need to go to automl > src > API > OllamaApi.js and add examples to the StartingMessages Array.

-Also try to refresh the model after every query to get optimale results.